 San Diego County experienced a public health emergency in 2017 due to an outbreak of hepatitis A. While hepatitis A is not a chronic condition like hepatitis C, the liver infection can cause loss of liver function and require hospitalization.
 In those with compromised health, it can even lead to death.

-While most people in the region are not at risk, many are concerned.
+While most people in the region were not at risk, many were concerned.
 Dr. Fadi Haddad, an infectious disease specialist affiliated with Sharp Grossmont Hospital, addresses five common questions about hep A.

 How does hepatitis A spread?

 Hepatitis A can easily spread from person to person, but only by touching objects or eating food handled by someone with the disease, or by having sex with an infected person.